The KMMS NIHR-funded Integrated Academic Training programme allows medical trainees to undertake academic and clinical training concurrently.

 Academic Clinical Fellowship in Renal Medicine

-The Kent Kidney Care team provides a regional renal service across 3 acute hospital trusts; East Kent Hospitals University Foundation Trust (EKHUFT), Medway Hospital Foundation Trust (MFT) and Maidstone and Tunbridge Wells Hospital Trust (MTW).
+Our ACF works with The Kent Kidney Care team, which provides a regional renal service across 3 acute hospital trusts: East Kent Hospitals University Foundation Trust (EKHUFT), Medway Hospital Foundation Trust (MFT) and Maidstone and Tunbridge Wells Hospital Trust (MTW).
 The Renal in-patient ward, main Outpatient Dialysis Unit and Acute Dialysis service is located at Kent & Canterbury Hospital with a Hub and Spoke model out-reaching to 5 satellite renal dialysis units and provides clinics in Royal Victoria Hospital, Folkestone.
+Their research is supervised by Professor Chris Farmer, focusing on management of multiple long-term conditions

 Academic Clinical Fellowship in General Adult Psychiatry